Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-certificates/README.md

 ### List Certificates

-List the certificates in the key vault by calling `listPropertiesOfCertificates`.
+List the Certificates in the key vault by calling `listPropertiesOfCertificates`.

 ```java
 // List operations don't return the certificates with their full information.
 So, for each returned certificate we call getCertificate to get the certificate with all its properties excluding the policy.